uwyo-mallet/Hybrid-Sorting-Optimization/README.md

 1. Generating the input data.

-   Generate a large amount of data of the following categories:
+   Generate a large amount of input data of the following categories:

    - Ascending
    - Descending